-A comprehensive list of items required to stand up each of the three laboratories is summarized in Figure 1.
-Donated computers (laptops or desktops) are denoted as "Computer, Client" in the figure.
-Total costs are shown for 15 seats.
-A "seat" consists of either a laptop or desktop computer.
-Laptops have already been donated and are ready for use for the 2014 Tanzania projects.
+A comprehensive list of items required to stand up each of the four laboratories is summarized in Figure 1.
+Total costs are shown for 16 seats.
+A "seat" consists of either a laptop or desktop computer with monitor and keyboard.
+Three of the schools have no or limited quantities of client computers and thus will need client computers from Reneal IEO.
+Because of the expense of shipping to Tanzania, only laptops are viable.
+The fourth school has a large number of desktop computers that can be used as clients, so no additional laptops will be needed for that school.
+Laptops have already been donated and are ready for use for the 2015 Tanzania projects.

-Reneal IEO will supply all other project hardware as listed in the "Project Funding" column in Figure 1.
+Reneal IEO will supply all project hardware listed in Figure 1.
+Costs shown are estimates based upon 2014 prices, so may be slightly higher.
 The main expense is the server, which requires a multi-core processor, a large amount of RAM, two high capacity hard disks, and two Gigabit network cards.
-Servers are typically custom built and the software image is then copied to the disk.
+Servers are typically custom built and the software image is then copied to the hard disks.
 Donated laptops will also require one mouse per seat.
-A network switch is required for connectivity between the server and clients; the IT teachers are trained to fabricate Ethernet cables to reduce cost and to give maximum flexibility for room set-up.
-It is also essential to provide voltage regulation and surge suppression for the server, all clients, and the network switches due to variations in power that are sometimes experienced.
-The costs for shipping from the US to Tanzania are still being researched.
-The estimate shown here (highlighted in yellow) is based upon six boxes shipped as excess airline luggage.
+A network switch is required for connectivity between the server and clients.
+Ethernet cables are custom fabricated and installed to reduce cost and to give maximum flexibility for room set-up.
+Habari Node Ltd will assist in the cable fabrication and installation for the 2015 Tanzania projects.

+It is also essential to provide voltage regulation and surge suppression for the server and the network switch due to variations in power that are sometimes experienced.
+This includes an uninterruptible power supply (UPS) and voltage regulator.

+The cost estimates for shipping from the US to Tanzania are based upon shipment of equipment as excess airline luggage.